SICKAG/sick_scan_xd/README.md

 * The COLA commands are sensor specific.
 See the user manual and telegram listing for further details.
 * ROS services require installation of ROS-1 or ROS-2, i.e. services for Cola commands are currently not supported on native Linux or native Windows.
 * ROS services are currently not available for the LDMRS.
-* Some SOPAS commands like `sMN SetAccessMode 3 F4724744` stops the current measurement.
+* Some SOPAS commands like `sMN SetAccessMode 3 F4724744` stop the current measurement.
 In this case, the driver restarts after a timeout (5 seconds by default).
 To process those SOPAS commands without restart, you can
    * send `sMN LMCstartmeas` and `sMN Run` to switch again into measurement mode within the timeout, or
    * increase the driver timeout `read_timeout_millisec_default` in the launch-file.